Skip to Content

 Did ancient snakes have hip bones?

-Do snakes have a skeleton?
+Do snakes have vestigial legs?

 Which snakes had hind limbs in the past?